AlgyJr/ios_guides/Swift-Basics.md

 }
 ```

-However, by overriding the initializer, you lose the default assignment behavior for all properties.
+By overriding `init()`, you lose the default assignment behavior for all properties.

 To perform cleanup code before an object is destroyed: